 - The number of carbs in butter is negligible.
 Therefore, they can be included in the diabetes diet of people who are aiming for weight loss.

-If you want to control your diabetic condition, follow all the recommendations given by your health coach, and do not forget to monitor your sugar levels on a regular basis.
+If you want to control your diabetes, follow all the recommendations given by your health coach, and do not forget to monitor your sugar levels on a regular basis.
 Only when you know whether your sugar level is high, low, or controlled, will you be able to make the right changes to your diet and lifestyle.

 Author – Sakshi Poptani